Apple juice is delicious. It’s sweet and has a tart flavor, which makes it the perfect combination of tasty and refreshing.

 When you break down apple seeds, they produce a chemical called amygdalin.
 When this reaches all the chemical reactions happening inside your stomach, it can be transformed into cyanide.

 Tiny amounts of cyanide can be detoxified by your body, so don’t panic – you would need to eat an awful lot of apple seeds before you’d experience any problems.
 However, I just avoid them completely.

 The seeds and stalks of apples can make your juice taste quite bitter, which I don’t like.

 You can get an apple corer cheap on Amazon and it only takes a few seconds to remove the core of an apple.

 Tips for Buying Apples For Juicing

-I don’t think there’s a single Apple that’s bad for juicing, except maybe a crabapple or any of this small really Sour ones. but any apple you can pick up in the supermarket that you would happily eat it’s going to taste great in juice.
+I don’t think there’s a single type of apple that’s bad for juicing, except maybe crabapples or any of the other small, sour ones.
+Any apple you can pick up in a grocery store, that you would happily eat on its own, is going to taste great in your fresh juice.

 Just remember to make sure you buy enough apples if you’re looking for a whole glass of apple juice.
 Generally you need about 3 or 4 to make 8 ounces of apple juice.

 Let me know how you get on with making your own apple juice, especially if you’ve found your perfect type of apple.
 Share your experiences with me in the comments below.